eniac/Flightplan/Wharf/README.md

 since that's a baseline for what follows

 `run_alv.sh` has different modes to test.
 By default the mode is 'selftest'. run it to run the test.
-Open `run_alv.sh` in text editor and change mode to 'selftest2' and run this test.
-Similarly run all the modes test by changing the mode.
+The mode can be set from the command line by setting the MODE environment variable. run all the modes one by one.

 #### Result Interpretation:
 All the `selftest` modes use python facility `line oriented command interpretors`.
 It returns the exit code of a program run.
 Exit code `0` means success.